TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/TypoScriptSyntax/Syntax/Includes.rst

 Includes
 ========

-You can also add include-instructions in TypoScript code.
-Availability depends on the context, but it works with TypoScript templates, page TSconfig and user TSconfig.
+You can also add include-instructions in `TypoScript`:pn: code.
+Availability depends on the context, but it works with `TypoScript`:pn: templates, page `TSconfig`:pn: and user `TSconfig`:pn:.

-Since TYPO3 version 9 a new syntax for importing external TypoScript files has been introduced, which acts as a preprocessor before the actual parsing (condition evaluation) takes place.
+Since TYPO3 version 9 a new syntax for importing external `TypoScript`:pn: files has been introduced, which acts as a preprocessor before the actual parsing (condition evaluation) takes place.

-Its main purpose is ease the use of TypoScript includes and making it easier for integrators and frontend developers to work with distributed TypoScript files.
+Its main purpose is ease the use of `TypoScript`:pn: includes and making it easier for integrators and frontend developers to work with distributed `TypoScript`:pn: files.
 The syntax is inspired by SASS imports and works as follows:

 .. code-block:: typoscript